Pruning Tomato Plants

 a thought, this simple garden technique can result in bigger, better tomatoes,

-and a healthier pant that will produce far longer, than a plant that is not
+and a healthier plant that will produce far longer, than a plant that is

 Why Prune Tomato Plants?